funteck123/FOP_Tron/README.md

 Mistakes aren’t the only thing that can interrupt a good game — lack of story flow can too.
 To create a truly engaging Tron experience, implement a story engine that reveals narrative sequences between gameplay stages.

 1. The storyline should align with the Tron (1982/2010) universe — gradually revealing the history of the Grid, the rise of Clu, and Kevin Flynn’s legacy.
+Flexible.
-2. Players make choices that influence dialogue or unlock achievements and alternate story outcomes.
+2. Players make choices that influence dialogue or unlock achievements and **alternate story outcomes**.
 3. Cutscenes can be displayed as:
     - Text-based story transitions,
     - Static 2D art scenes, or
     - Embedded video clips (short and immersive).
 4. Story content should be stored externally in a file (e.g., story.txt) to ensure modularity and easy updates.

 This feature bridges gameplay and storytelling, offering players a reason to keep exploring the Grid beyond just survival.